avital-vonage/blog/RxZu/blog.md

 In the beginning, all was linear.

 We had in our hands an interface that allowed users to design conversations, entirely based on graphs.
-This was part of the Vonage AI studio, where [some blurb on the studio].
+This was part of the Vonage AI studio, where anyone can create it's own intelligent virtual assistant.
 The kicker?
 It was entirely based on forms.

 But AI was the future, and forms, which our clients found unusable, most definitely were *not*.

-## The Search for a Graphs Engine
+## The Search for a Graphs Library

 We realized we needed a visual approach to simplify the already complex world of conversation design.
 Something clever, snazzy, intuitive.
 And for that, we needed a graphs library that would satisfy some requirements: